|Full Spectrum CBD vs. Refined Broad Spectrum CBD|

 You can identify the full spectrum CBD oil extract by its dark colour and strong fragrance of cannabis from the natural terpene profile and organic compounds extracted.
 This oil is highly potent, a rich and authentic cannabis sativa hemp extract.
 Our Original CBD Extract is left as nature intended, straight from the fields with the accompanying earthy taste.

-Hempura Broad-Spectrum Pure refined extracts are manufactured from the same base extract as our Full-Spectrum Classic products, but have been winterised, filtered and undergone a THC removal process after initial extraction.
-These filtration and refinement techniques allow specific compounds to be removed, such as the original hemp constituents, leaving a highly activated, golden oil, containing a Pure cannabinoid and terpene extract.
+Hempura’s refined extracts are manufactured from the same base extract as our Full-Spectrum Original, except the extract has been winterised and further purified after initial extraction.
+These filtration and refinement techniques allow unnecessary compounds to be removed (like the original hemp constituents), leaving a highly activated golden oil containing a refined cannabinoid and terpene extract.

-This process has it benefits and its negatives.
-The biggest downside is that all the benefits from the other helpful cannabinoids are removed.
-However, the result is a tasteless oil without a scent that offers the singular benefits of CBD.
-For a full range of our CBD products, you can take a look at the Hempura store, which features some of the best CBD chocolates and oils in the UK.
+For a full range of our CBD products, you can take a look at the Hempura store, which features some of the best CBD chocolates and hemp oils in the UK.